yanyinzhao/DynamicStructureTerrainCode/README.md

-# Fast Update Path Oracle on Updated Terrain Surface
+# Fast Update Path Oracle on Updated Terrain Surfaces

 ## Overview

-This project provides the implementation of the algorithm for calculating a fast update path oracle on updated terrain surface.
+This project provides the implementation of the algorithm for calculating a fast update path oracle on an updated terrain surface.
 We refer the readers to our paper for more details.

 We compared 10 algorithms as follows: